Work From Home

 Being diverse is always better than being a one-note composer.
 You may be good at EDM beats, but other companies will be looking for pop or country tunes, and you need to be able to compose for them, too.

-The income of jingle writers isn’t listed on the Bureau of Labor Statistics, probably because like many freelance jobs, the amount you earn totally depends on your skill, perseverance, and how well you’re able to market your talent online and in the real world.
+It is probably like with many freelance jobs, the amount you earn totally depends on your skill, perseverance, and how well you’re able to market your talent online and in the real world.

-Jingles aren’t like what they used to be in the past, which means your vocabulary and taste in music should also adapt to modern trends.
 However, because the internet is a gift that keeps on giving, what used to be side gigs like jingle composing can now become a full-time income-generating career for the right people.

 If you’re determined to make money from music, explore our list of online jobs for musicians or different ways you can get paid to listen to music.